Extend on-premises data solutions to the cloud

-- As a transition strategy during a longer-term migration to a fully cloud-native solution.
+- As a transition strategy during a long-term migration to a fully cloud-native solution

-- When regulations or policies do not permit moving specific data or workloads to the cloud.
+- When regulations or policies don't permit moving specific data or workloads to the cloud

-Securing and encrypting data that is hosted in the cloud but accessed from on-premises, or vice versa.
+Securing and encrypting data that's hosted in the cloud but accessed from on-premises systems, or vice versa

 On-premises data stores

 On-premises data stores include databases and files.
-There may be several reasons to keep these data stores local.
-There may be regulations or policies that do not permit moving specific data or workloads to the cloud.
-Data sovereignty, privacy, or security concerns may favor on-premises placement.
-During a migration, you may want to keep some data local to an application that hasn't been migrated yet.
+There can be several reasons to keep these data stores local.
+There might be regulations or policies that don't permit moving specific data or workloads to the cloud.
+Data sovereignty, privacy, or security concerns might favor on-premises placement.
+During a migration, you might want to keep some data local to an application that hasn't been migrated yet.

 Considerations in placing application data in a public cloud include:

 Cost.
 The cost of storage in Azure can be significantly lower than the cost of maintaining storage with similar characteristics in an on-premises datacenter.
-Of course, many companies have existing investments in high-end SANs, so these cost advantages may not reach full fruition until existing hardware ages out.
+Many companies have existing investments in high-end SANs, so these cost advantages might not reach full fruition until existing hardware ages out.